darrellsilver/norc/INSTALL.md

 ## Prepare the Database

-Set up your database however you'd like, but you'll need to know the user and password in order to configure Norc.
-We're creating a new account & database for this demo.
-We've only tested on MySQL, but Norc should work on anything that Django supports.

-Credentials:

-        User: 'norc_demo'
-        Password: 'norc'
-        Schema: 'norc_demo_db'
+This step depends on what database you're using, but all you really need to do is make a username and password to have for the Norc/Django settings.

 ## Configure settings.py & settings_local.py